Client: Stan & Jean Perron Child Advocacy Centre

 Canning Vale Powder Coating

-Western Australian artist Paula Hart created Six Seasons for the Stan & Jean Perron Child Advocacy Centre, which houses multiple children’s services.
+Western Australian artist Paula Hart created Six Seasons for the Stan and Jean Perron Child Advocacy Centre, which houses multiple children’s services.

 In the south west of Australia, the Noongar seasonal calendar includes six different seasons in a yearly cycle.
 These are Birak, Bunuru, Djeran, Makuru, Djilba and Kambarang.
 Each of the six seasons represents and explains the seasonal changes we see annually.
 The different weather patterns, plants flowering and the behaviours of animals are indicators that the seasons are changing.